 But, doesn’t this metal rack cause sparking (like other metal objects in the microwave)?
 And how can you make sure that you are using the rack safely?
 We’ll cover these questions and a few others next:

-How to Use the Metal Rack in a Microwave
+What is the Metal Rack in the Microwave for?

 This video touched on a few of the most important points for safely using the metal grilling rack.
-We’ll cover these, and a few more below:
+We’ll cover these, and a few more next.

 1. Make Sure the Rack Is Installed Properly

-To avoid sparking and other issues, it’s important that the metal rack is installed using the plastic hooks on the inside of the microwave.
+To avoid sparking and other issues, the metal shelf must be installed using the plastic hooks on the inside of the microwave.

-The metal rack should not come into contact with the sides (or back) of the microwave.
-If the rack gets placed incorrectly, and does come into contact with the microwaves metal sides, then this can create sparks.
+The metal rack should not come into contact with the microwave’s sides (or back).
+If the rack gets placed incorrectly and does come into contact with the microwave’s metal sides, then this can create sparks.

 But, don’t worry too much about this, because the rack was designed to slide right into place on these plastic hooks, so it’s pretty easy to get right.